 Hairy Panther Ant – Sting Power: 2

 The hairy Panther Ant is the largest ant species in the world.
 They have a stinging power of 2 based on the Schmidt pain scale index.
 If you get stung you will experience a burning sensation, similar to having your skin on fire, which will last up to 10 minutes.
-The good news is that reports state they prefer to eat termites, which makes them the perfect natural pest control remedy for zero cost.
-Be warned, if you disturb their ground-based nests, be prepared for a riot of bites.
+The good news is that reports state they prefer to eat termites, which makes them the perfect natural pest control remedy.
+Be warned, if you disturb their ground-based nests.

 Red fire ants have gotten a bad reputation in our world.
 Most people know them as those pesky craters with a sting that burns like crazy.
 Nonetheless, fire ants embody some of our society most cherished ideals.